fficusbenjamin/KotlinBenchApp/README.md

-# KotlinPj
+# Kotlin Benchmarking Project
-Final Project Kotlin Version
+Android application in Kotlin that benchmarks the language and uses the CameraX API.